-Minecraft bot written in JavaScript for the kaboom.pw server and clones - mirror from codeberg
+ECMAScript rewrite of owobot11, a Minecraft bot for the Kaboom server and clones

 Find a file